 Once you know the companies that are on your website and you see the specific pages and time-on-page for each visit, you are armed with invaluable information to reach out to relevant titles at the company to offer additional value on such topics.
 Real-time alerts based on defined behaviors make IP detection even more useful.
-IP detection software packages include Lead Forensics, VisitMatch, and WhoIsVisiting.
-More robust all-in-one solutions such as HubSpot, Act-On, and SharpSpring can also identify specific individuals.
+IP detection software packages include Leadfeeder, Lead Forensics, and WhoIs.
+To uncover individuals’ names and contact information, turn to LiftCertain.
+More robust all-in-one solutions such as HubSpot, Act-On, and SharpSpring can also identify specific individuals already in your database.

 Offer the First Step

 When you’re on a SaaS site, you’re often given the opportunity to sign up for a free trial.
 Similarly, it’s often effective to offer the first step to a process right from your blog.
 For example, I offer a complimentary download of the first chapter of my book, Rethink Your Marketing: 7 Strategies to Unleash Revenue Growth, in my book microsite.
 We even have the same offer as a value-add in certain blog posts here in the Stratabeat blog (see below).